leoagomes/todo/docs/reference/task.md

   - Optional.
   - This will be your task's summary/description.
   - If not provided, it'll be derived from the task's first paragraph.
+- `references`
+  - Optional.
+  - An array of task IDs, main or alternate, that this task references.
+  - This data will be displayed in the UI.

 Any other keys will be queriable from `todo`, but are otherwise ignored.